gohugoio/hugo/content/functions/default.md

 needsexamples: false
 ---

-Checks whether a given value is set and returns a default value if it is not. *Set* in this context means different things depending on date type:
+`default` checks whether a given value is set and returns a default value if it is not. *Set* in this context means different things depending on date type:

 * non-zero for numeric types and times
 * non-zero length for strings, arrays, slices, and maps